TobikoData/sqlmesh/docs/integrations/dbt.md

 Consider the following when using a dbt project:

 * SQLMesh will detect and deploy new or modified seeds as part of running the `plan` command and applying changes - there is no separate seed command.
 Refer to [seed models](../concepts/models/seed_models.md) for more information.
 * The `plan` command dynamically creates environments, so environments do not need to be hardcoded into your `profiles.yml` file as targets.
-To get the most out of SQLMesh, point your dbt profile target at the production target, and let SQLMesh handle the rest for you.
+To get the most out of SQLMesh, point your dbt profile target at the production target and let SQLMesh handle the rest for you.
 * The term "test" has a different meaning in dbt than in SQLMesh:
     - dbt "tests" are [audits](../concepts/audits.md) in SQLMesh.
     - SQLMesh "tests" are [unit tests](../concepts/tests.md), which test query logic before applying a SQLMesh plan.